-Coronavirus (COVID-19) Update The Weld Hill Research Building is closed until further notice.
-For queries or to request access to the research and teaching facilities when we reopen, please contact Faye Rosin, director of research facilitation.
+Coronavirus (COVID-19) Update: The Weld Hill Research Building is following COVID-19 policies.
+For queries or to request access to the research and teaching facilities, please contact Faye Rosin, director of research facilitation.

 Advancing knowledge of the plant kingdom through research plays a pivotal role in the mission of the Arnold Arboretum of Harvard University.
 The Arboretum offers scientists an array of rich collections, information resources, and state-of-the-art facilities to explore broad and important questions in plant biology.
 The Weld Hill Research Labs of the Arnold Arboretum (WH Labs) are a shared resource.
 In addition to Arboretum scientists, we open up our resources to an extensive network of visiting scholars from around the world and from the Harvard community.
 Learn more about requesting research access to the Arboretum living collections, library and archives, and our available fellowships, awards and internships.
 To request access to the research and teaching facilities, please email Faye Rosin, director of research facilitation.